 When a Nebraska business purchases inventory to resell, it can do so without paying state sales tax.
-In order to do so, the retailer will need to provide a Nebraska Resale Certificate to their vendor.
+To be eligible for the sales tax exemption, the retailer must provide a Nebraska Resale Certificate to their vendor.

 Learn more about how the Nebraska Resale Certificate works, how to get one, and more.